Quasitriangular structures of the double of a finite group: The central weak R -matrices and quasitriangular structures

-\end{proof} Note that the correspondence is dependent upon the choice of decomposition of $G$.
+That reversing this process yields a central weak $R$-matrix follows from \citep{AY65}. \end{proof} Note that the correspondence is dependent upon the choice of decomposition of $G$.
 Since the quasitriangular structures themselves are independent of this decomposition, we will simply leave a fixed but otherwise arbitrary choice of decomposition for $G$ implicit.
 The quasitriangular structures associated to the sets $E=\emptyset$ and $E=\{1,...,n\}$, however, are canonically determined and do not depend on the choice of decomposition.
 The quasitriangular structures obtained from the trivial weak $R$-matrix are the standard quasitriangular structures $R_0$ and $R_1=\tau(R_0\inv) = \sum_{g\in G}e_g\bowtie 1\ot \varepsilon\bowtie g\inv$ irrespectively.

 \begin{rem} The last two conditions from the theorem can be restated as follows.
 Let $\hat{v}\colon G/G_0\to G/G_0$ be given by $\hat{v}_{ij}=Sv_{ij}$ for $i,j>0$, and similarly for $\hat{u}$.
 Then the last two conditions are equivalent to $\hat{v},\hat{u}^*$ being normal and $\hat{u}^**\hat{v}\in\Aut_c(G/G_0)$.
 In other words, $\hat{v}$ and $\hat{u}^*$ give a convolution factorization of a central automorphism of $G/G_0$ into normal endomorphisms.
 It is worth pointing out that neither $v_0$ nor $u_0$ need be an isomorphism, and indeed that $u^* * v$ need not be a central automorphism of $G$. \end{rem}